jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 ## What is a minor key

-Minor keys are the dark counterparts of major keys.
+Minor keys are the moody counterparts of major keys.
 In Western music,
 minor keys tend to be considered sad and dark, and major keys happy and bright,